preciofishbone/OmniaDocs/quality-management/end-user/process-directory/index.rst

 The Process Directory control is available as a web part for legacy pages and as a block for Quick Pages.

-Here's how a Process list block can look for end users:
+Here's how a Process Directory block can look for end users:

 .. image:: process-list-end-users-new.png